open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 ### Missing Tests

 Not all pull requests will need tests because they are small code changes or updates to documentation.
-But for larger features or refactors, tests should be added to help ensure that everything is working as expected.
+However, for larger features or refactors, tests should be added to help ensure that everything is working as expected.
 If the pull request author has not set up tests, reach out to them on the pull request to let them know what parts need to be tested.
 It also helps to outline adding tests in your documentation as an expectation.

 ### Failing Automated Tests